scipy-conference/scipy_proceedings/papers/morley/my_paper.rst

 the file.
 The data is again stored in a dictionary as is grid information; there is no time information for the static output file.
 Extra information, such as simulation parameters and units, are also placed into object attributes.
-The unstructured grid is not suited for Matplotlib, so the object method *regrid* is called.
+The unstructured grid is not suited for matplotlib, so the object method *regrid* is called.
 The object remembers that it now has a regular grid; all data and grid vectors are now two dimensional arrays.
 Because this is a computationally expensive step, the regridding is performed to a resolution of 0.25 Earth radii and only for a subset of the total domain.
-The object method ``contourf``, a wrapper to the Matplotlib method of the same name, is used to add the pressure contour to an existing axis, ``ax``.
+The object method ``contourf``, a wrapper to the matplotlib method of the same name, is used to add the pressure contour to an existing axis, ``ax``.
 The wrapped function accepts keys to the *grid* and *data* dictionaries of the `Bats2d` object to prevent the command from becoming overly verbose.
-Extra keyword arguments are passed to Matplotlib's ``contourf`` method.
+Extra keyword arguments are passed to matplotlib's ``contourf`` method.
 If the original file contains the size of the inner boundary of the code, this is reflected in the object and the method ``add_body`` is used to place it in the plot.